senliyang/HWP-SMFDCFL/README.md

 # Flowchart
 ![image](https://github.com/senliyang/SNVENMDA/blob/main/SNVENMDA.png)
 # Requirements
+Install python3.7 for running this model.
+And these packages should be satisfied: tensorflow-gpu ≈2.6.0 numpy ≈ 1.19.5 pandas ≈ 1.1.5 scikit-learn ≈ 0.24.2
 # Usage
-Calculate the integrated similarity between microbes and diseases  　&ensp;                  python get_weight_MKL_CKA.py
+Default is 5-fold cross validation from CVm to CVmid on HMDIP and Peryton databases.
+To run this model：python main.py Calculate the integrated similarity between microbes and diseases  　&ensp;                  python SNF.py
-Extract the linear features of microbes and diseases             　&ensp;        python matrix_svd.py
+Extract the linear features of microbes and diseases             　&ensp;        python NMF.py
-Run this model          　&ensp;      python main.py
+Extract the nonlinear features of microbes and diseases          　&ensp;      python SGAE.py ;python SGAE.py VGAE.py